Elinaghai/GRMHD-ejecta-tracer-code/README.md

 .
 ## Deployment

 These codes may be executed by submitting the batch files available in the repository.
 In the case of the MareNostrum supercomputer, the tracer code (for example) can be run using
 ```bash
 sbatch job_script_tracer.pbs
 ```
+grid_code.py must be executed first, followed by tracer_code.py.
+After this, nucleosynthesis.py and animation.py can be executed in any order.